Piccadilly and Knightsbridge

 With everything from designer clothing and fine jewellery to kitchenware, Selfridges is a must-visit when shopping in London.

 There are step-free entrances via Duke Street, Oxford Street, Edward Mews and Orchard Street.
 The Orchard Street entrance leading to the store’s magnificent food hall has automatic doors, and you can find lifts and escalators to all levels from the ground floor.
-Each floor offers accessible-friendly changing rooms, as well as disabled toilets and registered guide dogs are also welcome at the store.
+Each floor offers accessible-friendly changing rooms, as well as disabled-access toilets.
+Registered guide dogs are welcome at the store.

-Plan a trip to John Lewis Oxford Street, which boasts a wide range of products including the latest fashions, beautiful homewares and electrical goods.
+Plan a trip to John Lewis & Partners, Oxford Street, which boasts a wide range of products including the latest fashions, beautiful homewares and electrical goods.

 All seven floors of the department store are accessible by escalator or wide-access lifts for wheelchair users, and the main Oxford Street entrance offers step-free entry.
-Disabled visitors can find a wheelchair-accessible toilet on the fourth floor, as well as accessible fitting rooms in all fashion departments, mobile induction loops and wheelchairs available for hire.
+Disabled visitors can find a wheelchair-accessible toilet on the fourth floor, as well as accessible fitting rooms in all fashion departments, mobile induction loops (special sound systems for those with hearing aids), and wheelchairs for hire.

 If you want to find everything under one roof, the Westfield shopping centres are the perfect place to shop in London.
 Both venues are home to a huge range of retailers, and also offer Blue Badge parking spaces and a fantastic Shopmobility scheme for hiring free wheelchair equipment.